-Background Information: The faculty of Empire State College are responsible for the development and implementation of the college’s academic program, working as a collective to create and review the academic program to ensure the integrity of its content.
-Proposals for new courses should emanate from thoughtful consideration of student interest, curricular fit, programmatic requirements, faculty expertise, strategic planning, and the college’s mission and core values.
-Empire State College provides a catalog of the courses it offers, typically available in more than one mode of study and more than one location.
+Background Information: The faculty of Empire State University are responsible for the development and implementation of the university’s academic program, working as a collective to create and review the academic program to ensure the integrity of its content.
+Proposals for new courses should emanate from thoughtful consideration of student interest, curricular fit, programmatic requirements, faculty expertise, strategic planning, and the university’s mission and core values.
+Empire State University provides a catalog of the courses it offers, typically available in more than one mode of study and more than one location.
 In addition, faculty may work with students to create Totally Individualized Studies in response to students’ interests, goals, and learning needs.

-This policy fosters collective responsibility for the academic offerings of the college by providing definitions, principles and procedures that govern the proposal, listing, revision, and delisting of a course/study in the College Catalog.
+This policy fosters collective responsibility for the academic offerings of the university by providing definitions, principles and procedures that govern the proposal, listing, revision, and delisting of a course/study in the university catalog.
 It also provides guidance on when to review a Special Topics Course for inclusion in the catalog.

 The following definition(s) provide a precise understanding of terms that are key components of a course/study listing in the Catalog.
 Terms not herein defined are assumed to retain their conventional meanings, i.e. prerequisites.

 Responsible Academic Units: the relevant departments, divisions, or school designated for a particular program or field of study that assumes responsibility for shepherding the course through the proposal process, maintaining the currency of the course’s catalog entry, and initiating the delisting of a course from the catalog.